Annex-Engineering/Sherpa_Mini-Extruder/User_Mods/4.6mm OD Inserts mod/readme.md

-# Based of the STLs from Sherpa Mini beta RC1
+# Based of the STLs from Sherpa Mini R1

 # General info
  - Only changes have been the hole sizing on the core and rear housing.